LucasDelfino92/morrowindsharp/setup.md

 ## INSTALLATION

-By default, GOG will install Morrowind to the next directory:
+Install Morrowind to GOG's default directory:
 ```
 C:\Games
 ```
 This will create a folder in the following path, which we will refer to as our **Root** folder.
-This is where the game's executable (**Morrowind.exe**), launcher (**Morrowind Launcher.exe**), and **Data Files** folder will be found.
 ```
 C:\Games\Morrowind
 ```
+This is where the game's executable (**Morrowind.exe**), launcher (**Morrowind Launcher.exe**), and **Data Files** folder will be found.

 Should you decide to install Morrowind someplace else, install it outside all default Windows folders (Program Files, Program Files (x86), Desktop, and Documents for example).
 Windows User Account Control monitors these folders, which can cause problems later on.

 ## POST-INSTALLATION

-The GOG release of Morrowind ships with files we do not need.
-Some of these files are the official plugins Bethesda released for Morrowind. [**You can read about the official plugins here.**](https://en.uesp.net/wiki/Morrowind:Plugins) The general opinion is that these plugins are essentially low quality mods, and not worth your time.
+The GOG release of Morrowind ships with files we do not need, including the [**official plugins**](https://en.uesp.net/wiki/Morrowind:Plugins) Bethesda released for Morrowind.
+The general opinion is that these low quality plugins and not worth your time.

 Delete the following files from your **Morrowind\Data Files** folder in order to free about 700 MBs from your install: